Yuer867/Graph_Mining_Final/README.md

 # Graph_Mining_Final
-This is the final project of Graph-Data-Management-and-Mining
+This is the final project of Graph-Data-Management-and-Mining.